Figure 2Full-size Image(128 Kb)

-Video and photography ground-truthing of the California State Waters is also currently underway.
-Please check the Progress page for the lastest information.
+Video and photography ground-truthing of the California State Waters has also been completed for California's mainland waters.
+Please check the Progress page for the latest information, and visit the CSMP Video and Photograph Portal (http://dx.doi.org/10.5066/F7J1015K), which hosts 550 Kilometers (km) of trackline video and 87,000 photographs.

-Video, photographs, and real-time observations of sea floor geology and biological cover recorded from a towed camera sled help develop and varify derivative products based on the swath bathymetry and backscatter data.
+Video, photographs, and real-time observations of seafloor geology and biological cover recorded from a towed camera sled help develop and verify derivative products based on the swath bathymetry and backscatter data.

-Figure 8 and Figure 9 show examples of sea floor video and photographs collected within California State Waters.
+Figure 8 and Figure 9 show examples of seafloor video and photographs collected within California State Waters.
 Figure 8 is an example of a seafloor video showing boulders and cobbles, and red gorgonia.
 The green lights are the paired lasers used to scale features on the seafloor.
-Figure 9 is an example of a seafloor photograph showing an almost vertical rock face covered with strawberry anenomes.
+Figure 9 is an example of a seafloor photograph showing an almost vertical rock face covered with strawberry anemones.

 The video is fed up to TV monitors on the ship and real-time observations are recorded into a database using programmable key-pads.
-Over 90 possible geological and biological observations can be recorded during any observation period which occur once per minute for a length of 10 seconds.
-Geologic observations include compostion (i.e. rock, sand), complexity, and local slope.
-Biological observations include biological complexity, cover, and a varity of invertebrate species, and demersal fish.
+Over 90 possible geological and biological observations can be recorded during any observation period, which occur once per minute for a length of 10 seconds.
+Geologic observations include composition (i.e. rock, sand), complexity, and local slope.
+Biological observations include biological complexity, cover, and a variety of invertebrate species, and demersal fish.
 The observations can quickly be added to a GIS and compared with the swath bathymetry and backscatter data.

 The towed camera sled video, photographs, and real-time observations are being used to collect presence/absence data of macro-invertebrates and their associated sediment types, depth, and latitude.
-At the National Marine Fisheries Service (NMFS) this information is entered into programs like PRIMER and R to determine habitat associated community structures and to develop multivariate models using logistic regression to predict the distribution of key species (including some deepsea coral species).
-Coupling these results with a seafloor character map with spatial information on sediment type and depth, we hope to map the probability of predicting the occurrence of these important communities on a coast-wide scale.
+At the National Marine Fisheries Service (NMFS) this information is entered into programs like PRIMER and R to determine habitat associated community structures and to develop multivariate models using logistic regression to predict the distribution of key species (including some deep-sea coral species).
+Coupling these results with a seafloor character map with spatial information on sediment type and depth, we hope to map the probability of occurrence of these important communities on a coast-wide scale.
 These maps will provide managers, policy makers, and the public with information that can be used in the conservation and management of sustainable marine resources.
-Current work is being done on data collected from around the Santa Barbara area.
+Current analysis is being done on data collected from the Santa Barbara Channel.